kento/libibtl/README.md

 -----------------------
     int fdmi_verbs_init(int *argc, char ***argv)
 This function must be called before any communication functions
 `argc`: Pointer to the number of arguments
 `argv`: Argument vector

-kmc:
     int fdmi_verbs_finalize()
 This function finalize the communications